liliyao2022/news-release-system-display-page/README.md

 ### `npm start`

-Runs the app in the development mode.\
+Runs the  display app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

+To view the news release system, you need install a fake Json-server.

+Install JSON Server

+###npm install -g json-server

+Start JSON Server

+###json-server --watch db.json --port8000
+Now if you go to http://localhost:3000/login, you'll get the news release system.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.